Gloucestershire Jazz Live (GJL)

 GYJA and Jazz2Go welcome committed musicians from Grade 4 and above with no audition necessary.
 The ability to read notated music is important as well as being willing to give improvising a go when members feel ready.

 GYJO welcome youth musicians who are ideally grade 6 standard.
-Attending two trial rehearsals and an audition are important to gaining a place in GYJO.
+Attending ideally two trial rehearsals and an audition are important to gaining a place in GYJO.
 These allow students to experience our typical rehearsals (sight-reading, rehearsing and responding to the Director's instructions) and demonstrate their independent musical skills in the audition.

 GYJO 2019-20 auditions